Qantas stays loyal to its frequent flyer 'cash cow'

 Applying a similar valuation, Qantas Frequent Flyer would be worth somewhere between A$2.5 billion and A$3 billion, said Angus Geddes, an analyst at Fat Prophets in Sydney.

-That's significantly more than the 185 million euros ($243.72 million) that Germany’s ailing Air Berlin (AB1.DE) received from Etihad for a 70 percent stake in its Topbonus program in 2012.
+That's significantly more than the 185 million euros that Germany’s ailing Air Berlin (AB1.DE) received from Etihad for a 70 percent stake in its Topbonus programme in 2012.

-Air Canada ACb.TO, which has the only program that analysts said was comparable to Qantas' plan, raised C$287.5 million in a 2008 initial public offering of Aeroplan that valued the business at C$2 billon ($1.85 billion).
+Air Canada ACb.TO, which has the only programme that analysts said was comparable to Qantas' plan, raised C$287.5 million in a 2008 initial public offering of Aeroplan that valued the business at C$2 billon.

 Analysts said the unit's long-term value for Qantas far outweighs the benefits of any quick cash.